Rdean-dev/Stock-Market-Simulation/README.md

-Features
+Features:

    Simulated Real-Time Candlestick Display

    Streams historical stock candlesticks at intervals controlled by a scrollbar or textbox.

    Candlestick Pattern Recognition

    Identifies common 1- and 2-candlestick patterns including:

     - Dojis (regular, dragonfly, gravestone)

     - Marubozus (bullish/bearish)

     - Hammers and Inverted Hammers (bullish/bearish)

     - Engulfing Patterns and Haramis

    Interactive Visualization

     Patterns are highlighted with annotations on the candlestick chart.
 Users can filter and select patterns from a ComboBox.

    Date Range Filtering

    Filter displayed candlesticks by start and end date.

    ---